-While no-one can predict a disability, it’s helpful to have an idea of how long the average disability claim lasts.
-In the US, it’s 31.6 months — or a little over two-and-a-half years — according to the most recent data from the Council for Disability Awareness.
+While no one can predict a disability, the average disability claim lasts 32 months — a little over two-and-a-half years — according to the most recent data from the Council for Disability Awareness.

 With this stat in mind, a five-year benefit period is enough to cover most people.

 Disability insurance policies have a benefit period, which is the maximum length of time your insurer will pay benefits.
 When you’re choosing a benefit period, there’s no “right” answer.
 The best one for you comes down to your budget, occupation and whether or not you have other insurance coverage.